NYCE-Software/typescript-package-boilerplate/README.md

 ### Commit

-Commit your changes, **do not commit or mention version numbers manually**
+Commit your changes, **NOTE: do not mention/commit version numbers manually**

 ```shell
 git commit -m "DESCRIBE_YOUR_CHANGES_HERE"